 Cremated remains are buried or interred in VA national cemeteries in the same manner and with the same honors as casketed remains.

 It is important to note that you may not reserve space in a VA national cemetery ahead of time, since these cemeteries only allow arrangements to be made at the time of death.
-Therefore, there is no guarantee that spouses or other eligible family members will be buried beside or near the veteran.
-Additionally, there are often waiting periods before burials can occur, especially if the surviving family does not have proper documentation and the VA must verify the veteran’s eligibility.
+Additionally, there are often waiting periods before burials can occur, especially if the surviving family does not have proper documentation and the VA must verify the decedent’s eligibility.
+Families can facilitate this process by obtaining pre-need burial eligibility confirmations for all individuals who may qualify (e.g. veterans, spouses, dependent children).

 An “Application for Standard Government Headstone or Marker for Installation in a Private or State Veteran’s Cemetery” (VA Form 40-1330) must be submitted.